Harsh-Butani/Competitive-Programming/Notes.md

     // count -> Number of subarrays with difference between maximum and minimum elements <= k }
 ```
 Another problem illustrating the usefulness of using two stacks: Given an array of $n$ integers $a_i$.
-A segment on this array $a[l..r]$ is good if $GCD$ of all numbers in this segment is $1$.
+A segment on this array $a[l...r]$ is good if $GCD$ of all numbers in this segment is $1$.
 Find length of shortest such segment or print $-1$ if no good segment exists
 ```cpp
 stack<int>f,b,fgcd,bgcd; // f stands for forward stack and b stands for backward stack.
 These stacks are used to simulate queue